 The course also aims to develop skills and behaviour such as communication, leadership, planning and prioritisation, adaptability and integrity.

-The course is delivered through a combination of classroom teaching, practical workshops, directed study and independent learning/self- study.
+The AAT level 4 apprenticeship?? is delivered through a combination of classroom teaching, practical workshops, directed study and independent learning/self- study.

 Typically the apprentice will attend college for 7 hours every week (for twelve months) and a further 7 hours per week carrying out independent study.
 If the apprentice wants to complete the full Professional Diploma in accounting there will be a further 12 weeks of 6 hours per week to complete the option units.

 As an apprentice a significant amount of learning takes place 'on the job' through training and the practical application of your skills, knowledge and behaviours.